ihor-doroschenko/gazetteerApp/README.md

 ![Bild1](https://user-images.githubusercontent.com/56873797/190189574-fabcd433-3cd9-4933-9c46-b08ef165288c.png)

+The most important components of front end part of the app includes state management, user interface components and spatial visualization.

 <h3>State management</h3>
 For state management Redux with React wrapper above it is used.
 To split state into different areas and to support <a href="https://en.wikipedia.org/wiki/Single-responsibility_principle">SRP</a> principle, 9 reducers are created: